t4d-accelebrate-video-shorts/react-memo/README.md

 - For all other platforms, look for the appropriate download here: [other platforms](https://nodejs.org/dist/v10.16.3/)

 Once you download the Node.js installer, run the installer and complete the installation process.

+Repeat the `node -v` command from a new terminal window to confirm Node.js was installed successfully.

 > Helpful Hint: If you need to run multiple versions of Node.js on your system consider using [NVM-Windows](https://github.com/coreybutler/nvm-windows) (for Windows) and [NVM](https://github.com/nvm-sh/nvm) (for macOS)